| YW USA

 Do I have to buy a copy of the book?

-No. Every school will receive a copy of the book their pupils feature in, so every child can see their work in print at no cost.
+No. Every school will receive a copy of the book in which their pupils feature, so every child can see their work in print at no cost.
 We simply ask for preorders where possible so we can better estimate the size of the print run.

 How will you use my child’s details?